briancavalier/creed/cancellation.md

 The function returns a `Pool` object populated with the tokens from the iterable.

 * The `add` method appends one or more tokens to the collection
-* The `get` method returns a `CancelToken` that is revoked with an array of the reasons once all (but at least one) tokens in the collection have requested cancellation
+* The `get` method returns a `CancelToken` that is cancelled with an array of the reasons once all (but at least one) tokens in the collection have requested cancellation

 Once the resulting token is cancelled, further `add` calls don't have any effect.